jackruss/cando/readme.md

 ### verify(data, fn)

-verify is the function that performs the match against all of your defined patterns.
-So you normally call this in the middleware stack or before you want to execute your application code.
+[verify] is the function that performs the match against all of your defined patterns.
+So you normally call this in the middleware stack or on the client before you want to execute your application code.

 ---

+## Browserfied version is in the root dir

+* cando.js

 ## Thanks